kolkhis/lac/src/u2ws.md

 Submit your input by following the link below.

 The discussion posts are done in Discord threads.
 Click the 'Threads' icon on the top right and search for the discussion post.

 </div>

 - [Link to Discussion Posts](https://discord.com/channels/611027490848374811/1098309490681598072)

+### Start thinking about your project ideas (more to come in future weeks):

+Topics:

+1. System Stability
+2. System Performance
+3. System Security
+4. System monitoring
+5. Kubernetes
+6. Programming/Automation

+You will research, design, deploy, and document a system that improves your administration of Linux systems in some way.

 ## Definitions